kevinpapst/freshrss-fever-api/README.md

 - setting read marker for item(s)
 - setting starred marker for item(s)
+- improve speed: currently there is some overhead while fetching entries, feeds and categories which can be eliminated

 ## About FreshRSS
 [FreshRSS](https://freshrss.org/) is a great self-hosted RSS Reader written in PHP, which is can also be found here at [GitHub](https://github.com/FreshRSS/FreshRSS).